g-plane/pnpm-shell-completion/README.md

 #### With Bun

-If you have [Bun](https://bun.sh/), you can run `bunx pnpm-oh-my-zsh-completion-install` which will download latest release, unpack, copy and add the plugin to our  `.zshrc`.
+If you have [Bun](https://bun.sh/), you can run `bunx pnpm-oh-my-zsh-completion-install` which will download latest release, unpack, copy and add the plugin to your `.zshrc`.

 #### Manual